byrongomezjr/byrongomezjr/README.md

 ### About Me :coffee:

-Computer Science and Economics student at Rutgers University; currently on my senior year
+Computer Science and Economics student at Rutgers University

 ---

 ### Projects & Interests :chart_with_upwards_trend:

-- **Artificial Intelligence & Machine Learning**: Developing machine learning models and exploring neural networks to solve complex real-world problems.
+- **Software Engineering**: Applying principles of software design to create scalable, maintainable systems
-- **Software Engineering**: Applying principles of software design to create scalable, maintainable systems.
+- **Artificial Intelligence & Machine Learning**: Developing machine learning models and exploring neural networks to solve complex real-world problems
-- **Data Analysis**: Leveraging data for insights in fields such as finance and economics.
+- **Data Analysis**: Leveraging data for insights in fields such as finance and economics

 <!--